helsing72/ops/Doc/SubscribingToTopic.md

 ```
 FooData data;
-if(sub.getData(&data)
+if(sub.newDataExist())
 {
+  if(sub.getData(&data))
+  {
     //Do something with the data...
   }
+}
 ```

-getData will return false until we receive any data.
+newDataExist() will return false until we receive new data.

-If we want to use a listener approach we can use OPS' DataListener and DataNotifier classes by creating a listener class in the following way:
+If we want to use a listener approach we can use OPS DataListener and DataNotifier classes by creating a listener class in the following way:

 ```